mjrusso/dotfiles/README.md

   - symlinks can be generated in cases where these standard **topic/\*.symlink** symlink rules do not apply; see the `:install` task of the `Rakefile` for details.

-- **.localrc**: Create a file called `.localrc` to store any data that you do not want committed to the git repository (secrets, etc.).
+- Create a file called `~/.localrc.fish` to store any environment variables that you do not want committed to this git repository (secrets, etc.).
+Note that this file should be in your home directory, _not_ this repository.

 system
 ------